• Use Cases

 Lesson completion flows

-See how milestone events can drive the systems that need to react when users make real progress.
+Example of milestone events driving the systems that need to react when users make real progress.

 Open link